lacerbi/web-txt2img/README.md

 A lightweight, browser‑only JavaScript/TypeScript library that provides a unified API to generate images from text prompts in the browser.
 It supports multiple backends (WebGPU, WebNN, WASM) and models via pluggable adapters.

-This README is for application developers who want to integrate the library into their web app.
+This README shows the recommended worker‑first integration for application developers.
+For the full advanced guide (worker protocol and the underlying direct API), see docs/DEVELOPER_GUIDE.md.

 ## Features